 Alternatives to endowments are not well described for nonprofit leaders, funders, or donors, and there are scant opportunities to discuss them.
 In this webinar, we will showcase an emerging trend among some forward-thinking funders and their grantees: Funding strategic reserves that are available to nonprofit leaders over the long term to strategically pursue their missions.
 No settled language exists for describing this kind of funding, but let’s think of it as money entrusted to an organization that enables it to pursue opportunities and repel threats, or whenever action is needed…an Action Trust!

-In this webinar, Hilda Polanco will facilitate a discussion between the Greater New Orleans Foundation and the Youth Empowerment Project-one of the foundation’s grantees-to showcase a reserve grant program and the impact it has had in supporting the grantee’s financial sustainability.
+In this webinar from June 28, 2018, Hilda Polanco will facilitate a discussion between the Greater New Orleans Foundation and the Youth Empowerment Project—one of the foundation’s grantees—to showcase a reserve grant program and the impact it has had in supporting the grantee’s financial sustainability.

 Hilda Polanco, Founder & CEO, FMA

 Joann M. Ricci, Vice President of Organizational Effectiveness, Greater New Orleans Foundation

 Kellie Chavez Greene, Senior Program Officer for Organizational Effectiveness, Greater New Orleans Foundation